 It works wonders for the digestive tract by massaging the stomach, pancreas, liver, spleen kidneys and the colon, improving bowel movement.
 It’s a great pose to detoxify your system.

-The reclined spinal twist pose is one of the most effective yoga moves for getting rid of constipation.
+The reclined spinal twist pose is one of the most effective yoga moves for getting rid of digestion problems.
 It blends a resting pose with a simple twist which does more than just help excrete waste.

 It improves blood circulation in the gut and makes it easier for food to move smoothly.
 It also relaxes the body and discharges any tension that may be trapped in the abdomen.